 Spend a day really assessing the amount of time you and your children spend in front of a screen.

-Here’s a few questions to ask.
+Here’s a couple of questions to ask.

 - Are my kids getting enough exercise, independent time, time for creativity?